 Court Approval.
 In the event an association cannot achieve the super-majority required by their CC&Rs, they have the opportunity for court approval of the amendment-restatement.

 Board-Approved Amendments.
-In addition to amendments approved by the membership, there are three categories of amendments that can be made solely with board approval.
-They are:
+In addition to amendments approved by the membership, there are categories of amendments that can be made solely with board approval.

 Entirely by Mail.
 Unless an association's governing documents provide otherwise, voting may done entirely through the mail, with no voting at a meeting.
 However, counting the ballots is still done at an open meeting so members can observe the counting process.

 Retroactive Application.
 Once a CC&R amendment or restatement is recorded, it applies to all members regardless of the date they purchased their unit/lot.
 The courts addressed this clearly in the Terifaj case: